riganti/dotvvm-docs/Pages/concepts/routing/route-redirection.md

 + The fifth argument (optional) specifies whether this redirection is **permanent**.
 The default value is `false`, which means non-permanent.

-+ The sixth argument (optional) is a **parameters provider** of type `Func<IDotVVMRequestContex, Dictionary<string, object?>>`.
++ The sixth argument (optional) is a **parameters provider** of type `Func<IDotVVMRequestContext, Dictionary<string, object?>>`.
 This provider can be used to perform context-based transformations on parameters.
 An example that copies obtained parameters and alters the *Id* parameter by setting it with value *123* can be seen in the snippet below.

 ```CSHARP
     parametersProvider: context => {